 The NSO's mentioned above emphasise the National Roads network's strategic role in providing regional and international accessibility for all road users, including public transport and active travel modes.
 The NSOs also outline the importance of ensuring safety and a high level of service.
-A high-quality level of service. is to be achieved through the upgrade of existing corridors and effective traffic management.
-Detailed review in Appendix A.
+A high-quality level of service. is to be achieved through the upgrade of existing corridors and sustainable mobility, and the transition to a low carbon and climate resilient society, among others.